BrandonJohnGrenier/pattern-microstructure/README.md

 ```

 # Configuration
 You can configure your application's error messages and exception registry using a YAML configuration file or a properties configuration file.
 It's simply a matter of syntax preference in terms of which method you choose.
+The properties file is available to support an easier migration path if you have an existing BeanValidation implementation with a ValidationMessages.properties file already defined.

 ### YAML Configuration
-Place a file named **ValidationMessages.yml** on the root of your classath.
+If you choose to go down the YAML configuration path, place a file named **ValidationMessages.yml** on the root of your classath.

 ```yaml

 default:
   exception: fm.pattern.valex.UnprocessableEntityException

 account.id.required:
   message: "An account id is required."